paireks/Pterodactyl/Manual/Manual for Pterodactyl 1.2.0.md

 ![Viewport1](C:\Users\EngineerDesign\Desktop\Projekty\Pterodactyl\Pterodactyl\Manual\Img\Viewport1.png)

 Sometimes there is a need to click "Recompute" inside Grasshopper to refresh the image shown in Typora.
-To do this click right mouse button anywhere in Grasshopper and click Recompute.
+To do this click right mouse button anywhere in Grasshopper and click Recompute, then click on a Typora window.

 ## Report